adrianbacceli/Knowledge_Management/content/Infrastructure/Cloud/Cloud Foundations.md

 > [!summary] Core Concept
 Infrastructure as Code (IaC) automates the provisioning and management of cloud infrastructure using reusable scripts, making it a powerful tool in the DevSecOps workflow.

-IaC replaces manual infrastructure setup with automated scripts that define the desired system state (declarative model) with tools like [[Terraform]].
+IaC replaces manual infrastructure setup with automated scripts that define the desired system state (declarative model) with tools like [[Infrastructure/Cloud/Terraform]].
 This makes environments consistent, scalable, and secure.

 ### 🌍 Real-World Use Case
 A global plant retailer with seasonal traffic issues and high costs can use IaC to automate infrastructure scaling and meet business goals efficiently.